Weedon Fee Guide with NHS Dentist charges

 Private Fee Guide

-However in either case that are summarised below.
+Both options are are summarised below.
 However for full details contact the practice by telephone or email.

 Benefits of Private Treatment or Denplan membership: